-The vast majority of us want to lose weight.
+A diet the vast majority of us want to lose weight.
 You might want to lose just 10 pounds, or you might have a goal to lose 200 pounds.
 No matter what your current goal is, there is a saying: calories in versus calories out.
 What this means is that in order for you to lose weight and keep it off, you need to limit the number of calories you’re consuming or work to burn them off through exercise and other physical activities.
 Calorie counting is the basis behind almost every single diet on the market.
-Even diets that claim to be different or use “point systems” ultimately use calorie counting to restrict food intake and encourage the person to lose weight.
+Even diet that claim to be different or use “point systems” ultimately use calorie counting to restrict food intake and encourage the person to lose weight.

 What is Calorie Counting?

 Almost every food that you consume has calories in it.
 A calorie is a source of energy, which means that you need calories to function, thrive and live.
 If you do not consume enough calories, you can deal with fatigue, hair loss, vitamin deficiencies and even organ failure.
 However, if you consume too many calories, you’ll likely begin to gain weight because the calories aren’t burned off quickly enough and get stored as fat.
 Keep in mind that it’s challenging for you to out-exercise a bad diet unless you workout regularly or are involved in some type of high-energy sport.
 Just because you exercise for 30 minutes a day on an elliptical does not mean that you should up your calorie intake and still expect to losse weight.